wlaub/eow/README.md

 ## Entities

+Some entities must be placed in a room called !eow or ~eow to work.
+This allows the mod to locate these entities quickly when loading without scanning the entire map. !eow will be sorted to the top of the rooms list, and ~eow will be sorted to the bottom.

 ### Unique Jellyfish

 When the player enters a room or otherwise respawns, only the unique jellyfish closest to the player will spawn.
 If the player is holding a jellyfish when entering a room, then none of the other jellyfish will spawn unless the one closest to the player has 'confiscate' enabled, in which case the player's held jellyfish will be removed.